-- i.
+- a.
+Automatic Suspension: - i.
 Typhoon Signal No. 1: Classes at the pre-school level are automatically suspended in all public and private schools. - ii.
 Typhoon Signal No. 2: Classes at the pre-school, elementary, and secondary levels are automatically suspended in all public and private schools.